swapdha/donkeycar-console/README.md

 ![alt text](docs/aws.png)

+#### Important : After you set up your credentials you have to grant some permissions so our backend server can work perfectly :

+- AmazonEC2FullAccess
+- AmazonS3FullAccess

+To grant permission you can have a look on https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html

 #### Note: if you don't have an amazon account you can visit this link https://aws.amazon.com/resources/create-account/ and create one.

 #### 2 : Set up your Github Repository in the settings page:
 You have to specify the Github repository you want to use to train your model  and choose the model extension.